valerio-vaccaro/BitFloppy/README.md

 - restart the board.

 The board will generate new files (e.g. the file with menmonic) and shows keys close to addresses.

+### Sign PSBT"

+If you want to sign a PSBT you just need to:

+- write the PSBT (in base64) in a file with name `PSBT.txt`,
+- unmount the volume,
+- restart the board.

+The board will generate new files `PSBT_signed.txt` with the signed PSBT.

+This action will UNLOCK the board!

 ### Format